beyond-decentralized/AIRport/README.md

 monetary incentives.
 AIRport can act as either a central fee platform, where it shares User fee revenue with the Apps, or Apps can share their revenue with AIRport.

+The expectation is that only a small number of Users will op-in for the fee model and that the bulk of funds will come from the decentralized advertisement engine.

 ## Application collaboration<a name="app-collaboration"></a>